Bucatini pasta

 The hollow center affects texture.
 Compared to solid spaghetti, Bucatini has a denser bite and more surface area for sauce to cling to.
 Thin sauces can sit inside the tube, while textured sauces cling to the outside.

-Classic recipes that make it sing
+Classic recipes of Bucatini Pasta that make it sing

 Bucatini all’Amatriciana